nautechsystems/nautilus_trader/docs/developer_guide/testing.md

 - Asserting the final condition check of an if-else block when impossible to test (as above).

 These tests are expensive to maintain (as they must be kept in line with any refactorings), and offer little to no benefit in return.
-However, the intention is for all abstract method implementations to be fully covered by tests.
+The intention is for all abstract method implementations to be fully covered by tests.
 Therefore `pragma: no cover` should be judiciously removed when no longer appropriate, and its use *restricted* to the above cases.